scenarioo/scenarioo/docs/features/full-text-search/specifications.md

-# Scenarioo Full Text Search Test Cases
+# Scenarioo Full Text Search - Specification by Example

+This test cases specify how the full text search is supposed to behave in different situations.

 ## Configuration of the search feature